AnthonyAndroulakis/SpeechEntrainmentVideoGenerator/README.md

 `python3 getSEvideo.py input/input.MOV output/SEoutput.mp4 2` #note: the output video will always have a .mp4 extension.
 I did this to reduce possible errors.
 If you'd like to change video formats, I recommend using ffmpeg.

 ## requirements:
+python2 or python3
 - numpy
 - dlib
 - opencv-python
 - vidstab

+## optional prerequisite:
+CUDA (will make this program run a lot faster)

 ## How it works:
 1) video is inputted